alpertunga-bile/prompt-generator-comfyui/README.md

 ### For Portable Installation of the ComfyUI

 - The users have to check that they are starting the ComfyUI in the ```ComfyUI_windows_portable```
-- Because the node is checking the ```python_embeded``` folder if it is exists and use it to install the required packages
+- Because the node is checking the ```python_embeded``` folder if it is exists and is using it to install the required packages

 # Contributing